Skip to content

 Confusingly, Kabul is also the name of the capital city of Afghanistan.
 The city has been known by a variety of names and spellings over the centuries, including Kubha (in Sanskrit) and Kophen or Kophes (in Greek).
 One legend attributes the origin of the name to the Persian words “kah” and “pul”, meaning a bridge made out of straw.

-While it’s tempting to see the name Kabul in the Bible and think that this was the ancient or Biblical name for Afghanistan, the resemblance between the two is purely coincidental.
+While it’s tempting to see the name Kabul in the Bible and think that it was the ancient or Biblical name for Afghanistan, the resemblance between the two is purely coincidental.
 The place mentioned in the Bible is a northern region of Israel, on the eastern coast of the Mediterranean, while the modern-day capital of Afghanistan is in Afghanistan, some 2,500 miles to the east!
 That’s a little longer than the distance from coast to coast in the United States.
-Despite the similarity in name, however old both regions might be, and the fact that both are vaguely in the Middle East, the Biblical authors were certainly not referencing Afghanistan.
+Despite the similarity in name and region, the Biblical authors certainly did not mean Afghanistan.

 Image credit